hxlnt/nobadmemories.com/src/render/about.html.md

 ![Hello Kitty Land ROM hack, 2003](https://hxlntblob.blob.core.windows.net/nbm/kitty.gif)

 I have a BA in Chemistry and an MFA in Design.
-I currently work on F12 tools for the Edge browser <a href="http://www.microsoft.com" target="new">Microsoft</a>.
+I currently work on developer tools for the Edge browser at <a href="http://www.microsoft.com" target="new">Microsoft</a>.
 I also run <a href="http://www.femicom.org/" target="new">FEMICOM Museum</a>, a digital and physical archive of 20th-century femme tech.

 Twitter: <a href="http://www.twitter.com/partytimehxlnt">@partytimeHXLNT</a> &hearts; GitHub: <a href="http://www.github.com/hxlnt">HXLNT</a></p>